LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/NLUengines.md

 Key characteristics include:

 * A recommender model based on Word Mover's Distance (WMD) algorithms.
-* Considered an "entry level" NLU engine because it's more specific, i.e., you have to *tailor* the data set to perform the intent matching.
+* Considered an "entry level" NLU engine because it's more specific.
+In other words, for the v1 algorithm to work well, the sample sentences should be close to the expected user input and have only small differences in wording, for example:

+    User input: *I want to buy a brown Michael Kors bag*
+    <br>Tailored sample sentence (with entities): *I want to buy COLOR PRODUCT_BRAND bag*

     In contrast, NLU v2 is more generalized; it can handle a general set of user questions and still perform well.

 * From an NLU processing perspective, performs well regardless of the number of intents and training phrases involved.
-However, if you have more than 5 intents and more than 20 training phrases per intent, there is a degradation of speed.
+However, if you have more than 5 intents and more than 20 training phrases per intent, there is a degradation of speed at runtime when processing the user inputs.
 * Recommended over NLU v2 if a domain has a lot of entities due to better processing of the entities.
 * Doesn't require the model to be trained, which can save time.
 * Can't be used with LiveIntent.